 - §4-1-15 The conversion period starts from the date of JONA's on-site inspection after the harvest of the crop where a prohibited material is lastly used.
 Cultivation managements and field managements need to be properly recorded and, additionally, additional information such as declaration on non-use of prohibited substances, management records, and certification information in the past, needs to be obtained.
 If JONA verifies it to be accurate and trustable in its evaluation, it can recognize the following time as the beginning of organic management. - The harvest of the crop where a prohibited material is lastly used. - Organic cultivation activity that was planned: Applicable only to activity prior to the first harvest of perennial crop. - §4-1-16 If mud or muddy stream enters into the certified fields in case of such incidents as natural disasters or accidents, certification status might be altered after contamination is evaluated. - §4-1-17 Farming materials and tools must be handled with concerning on the environmental impacts.
 Plastic materials must not be burned on the soil but collected properly. - §4-1-18 It is recommended to put a sign on the certified field as such.
 Display shows the name of the farmer and its contacts, the name of certified operator and its contacts, the name of certification body, and the date of the certification.
-The size of the sign is not restricted but should be large enough to recognize. - §4-1-19 Under EU equivalent program, where it is necessary in order to ensure that organic production can be initiated or maintained on holdings confronted with climatic, geographical or structural constraints, parallel production is allowed for the production of perennial crops, where varieties cannot be easily differentiated, provided the following conditions are met: - 1. the production in question forms part of a conversion plan to organic production in the shortest possible period which may not in any event exceed a maximum of five years:
+The size of the sign is not restricted but should be large enough to recognize. - §4-1-19 Under EU equivalent program, where it is necessary in order to ensure that organic production can be initiated or maintained on holdings confronted with climatic, geographical or structural constraints, parallel production is allowed for the production of perennial crops, where varieties cannot be easily differentiated, provided the following conditions are met: - 1. the production in question forms part of a conversion plan to organic production in the shortest possible period which may not in any event exceed a maximum of five years; - 2. appropriate measures for separate control have been taken appropriately: - 3. the operator notifies JONA of the harvest of each of the products concerned at least 48 hours in advance: